Back to Song Library

 About My Heart Will Go On

 The page is laid out in 4/4 with a reference tempo around 100 BPM and a key center of E. This arrangement asks for steadier breath support, quicker finger changes, or more active note movement than a basic beginner melody.
 It is especially useful for breath support, connected phrasing, and dynamic shaping because the melody needs longer lines rather than short percussive attacks.
-This makes it a strong choice for players who want an emotional film tune that still fits a melody-first page.
+The famous whistle-led color also makes it a natural fit for tin whistle players as well as ocarina and recorder users who want a slower expressive film tune.
 The melody-first layout helps keep technical attention on finger changes, timing, and tone instead of page clutter.

 What This Page Includes